Freedomland U.S.A.: 1962 season

 By 1962, it cost $1 million per year to maintain the park during the off-season.
 Prior to the 1962 season, Freedomland spent $1 million to add and expand its offerings.
 The improvements included a 5,000-seat arena and a midway-themed area with children's rides, as well as the Astro-Ride roller coaster and a Wiggly-Worm caterpillar ride.
 The 1962 season started on May 27 of that year.
 It was open weekends only for the first month, expanding its schedule to seven days a week in late June.
 Freedomland charged $3.50 admission during the 1962 season.
 After implementing a system of portable radios, the park laid off 700 of its 3,000 workers during that season.
 Additionally, visitors who entered after 6 p.m. were charged a reduced price of $2.50.
-The park also offered concerts, which featured acts such as the Glenn Miller Orchestra, Benny Goodman, and Paul Anka.
+The park also offered concerts, which featured acts such as Louis Armstrong, the Glenn Miller Orchestra, Benny Goodman, and Paul Anka.
 In the long term, there were plans to make Freedomland into a year-round destination.

 Following these changes, paint company Benjamin Moore & Co., which sponsored an exhibit in Satellite City, sued Freedomland in September 1962, seeking $150,000 in damages.
 The company sought to void its lease for exhibit space, citing "historical and educational" changes to the park's character.
 The New York Supreme Court ruled against Benjamin Moore.
 Concessionaires also started complaining of high rents, which had increased to 20 to 25 $/sqft, a price that many vendors could not pay with their low profits.
 Total admission for 1962 was estimated at 1.4 million.